 There are several sub-classes of tumbler but the popular and commonly used ones are the v-blenders and the double cone blenders.
 Others include Slant cone blenders, cube blenders, Bin Blender, Horizontal/Vertical/Drum Blenders, Static Continuous Blenders, and Dynamic Continuous Blenders.
 They are primarily distinguished by geometric shape and the posited of the axis of rotation.

-The V-blender also known as twin-shell mixer consists of two hollow cylindrical vessel/container that are joined at an angle of 750 to 900 which is mounted on turnnion to allow it tumble.
+The V-blender, also known as twin-shell mixer consists of two hollow cylindrical vessels/containers that are joined at an angle of 750 to 900 which is mounted on trunnion to allow it tumble.
 The free fall of the material within the vessel, and the repetitive converging and diverging motion, coupled with increased frictional contact between the material and the vessel’s long, straight sides as the mixer tumbles, split the material and recombines them continuously results in a homogenized blend.
 Removal of the blended material from the V-blender is normally through the apex port which is fitted with a discharge tube.

-A V-blender can be modified by providing it with a high-speed intensifier bar also known as lump breaker running through turnnion into the vessel along with spray pipes for liquid addition.
+A V-blender can be modified by providing it with a high-speed intensifier bar also known as lump breaker running through trunnion into the vessel along with spray pipes for liquid addition.
 This modified v-blender is called V-Blender with intensifier bar.

 This modification makes V-blender broaden its application in the pharmaceutical industries and they include;

 Provision of intensifier bar to a V-blender is not devoid of some shortcomings.
 These disadvantaged includes;